Cyprus CBDC Tracker

 9.2/10

-In Cyprus, the government is currently “building its own electronic payment platform to facilitate transactions between the government and citizens, professionals, and businesses.”
+Cyprus is in the pilot phase of its central bank digital currency (CBDC) development.
+The government is currently “building its own electronic payment platform to facilitate transactions between the government and citizens, professionals, and businesses.”
 While this statement was made immediately after mentioning the rise of CBDCs, it should be noted that it is possible that this “payment platform” is something different.

 Note: This page is dedicated to the work done by the government in Cyprus.
 However, Cyprus is a member of the European Union and Eurozone.
 If the European Central Bank launches a CBDC (referred to as a digital euro), then this page will be changed to reflect that.
 Until then, the Eurozone page has notes about the development of the digital euro.